Insta360Develop/CameraSDK-iOS/README.md

 ## <a name="Playback" />Playback</a>

-Using `INSRenderView` to display the pano file, and using `INSPlayer`  to play video.
+Using `INSRenderView` to display the pano file, and using `INSPreviewer2`  to play video.

 ```Objective-C
 - (void)setupRenderView {